-In addition to the specific guidelines set forth below, the Commission adopts the following overarching de-energization guidelines:
+In addition to the specific guidelines set forth below, the Commission adopts the following over-arching de-energization guidelines:

-- The purpose of proactive de-energization is to promote public safety by decreasing the risk of utility-infrastructure as a source of wildfire ignitions. - The electric investor-owned utilities must deploy de-energization as a measure of last resort and must justify why de-energization was deployed over other possible measures or actions. - Customers should understand the purpose of proactive de-energization, the electric investor-owned utilities' process for initiating it, how to manage safely through a de-energization event, and the impacts if deployed.
-To accomplish this, the electric investor-owned utilities must: - develop and use a common nomenclature that integrates with existing state and local emergency response communication messaging and outreach, including the California Statewide Alert and Warning Guidelines. - develop notification and communication protocols and systems that reach customers no matter where the customer is located and deliver messaging in an understandable manner. - communicate to customers in different languages and in a way that addresses different access and functional needs using multiple modes/channels of communication. - Deploying de-energization requires a coordinated effort across multiple state and local jurisdictions and agencies.
-Coordination in preparation for de-energization is a shared responsibility between the electric investor-owned utilities, public safety partners, and local governments; However, the electric utilities are ultimately responsible and accountable for the safe deployment of de-energization.
-The electric investor-owned utilities must work with the CalOES to integrate their warning programs with the agencies and jurisdictions within California that have a role in ensuring that the public is notified before, during, and after emergencies.
+- The purpose of proactive de-energization is to promote public safety by decreasing the risk of utility-infrastructure as a source of wildfire ignitions. - The electric investor-owned utilities must deploy de-energization as a measure of last resort. - Customers should understand the purpose of proactive de-energization, the electric investor-owned utilities' process for initiating it, and the impacts if deployed.
+To accomplish this, the electric investor-owned utilities must: - develop and use a common nomenclature that integrates with existing state and local emergency response communication messaging and outreach, including the Statewide Alert and Warning Guidelines.

-- The electric investor-owned utilities, emergency responders, and local governments need to be seamlessly integrated when communicating de-energization notifications, with the goal that local governments provide supplemental or secondary notifications in the near future.
-For now, the utilities retain ultimate responsibility for notification and communication throughout a de-energization event. - The consequences of de-energization should be treated in a similar manner as any other emergency that may result in loss of power, such as earthquakes, floods or non-utility caused fire events.
+- develop notification and communication protocols and systems that reach customers no matter where the customer is located and deliver messaging in an understandable manner. - communicate to customers in different languages and in a way that addresses different access and functional needs using multiple modes/channels of communication. - Deploying de-energization requires a coordinated effort across multiple state and local jurisdictions and agencies.
+Coordination in preparation for de-energization is a shared responsibility between the electric investor-owned utilities, public safety partners, and local governments.
+The electric investor-owned utilities must work with the CalOES to integrate their warning programs with the agencies and jurisdictions within California that have a role in ensuring that the public is notified before, during, and after emergencies. - The electric investor-owned utilities, emergency responders, and local governments need to be seamlessly integrated when communicating de-energization notifications, with the goal that local governments provide supplemental or secondary notifications in the near future. - The consequences of de-energization should be treated in a similar manner as any other emergency that may result in loss of power, such as earthquakes, floods or non-utility caused fire events.
 The electric investor-owned utilities must avoid development of duplicative or contradictory messaging and notification systems to those already deployed by first responders. - The electric investor-owned utilities must coordinate with CalOES and the CAL FIRE to engage in a statewide public education and outreach campaign.
-The campaign must effectively communicate in English, Spanish, Chinese (including Cantonese, Mandarin and other Chinese languages), Tagalog and Vietnamese as well as Korean and Russian where those languages are prevalent within the utilities' service territories.79 The campaign must convey, in advance of wildfire season, the immediate and increasing risk of catastrophic wildfires and how to prepare for them, the impacts of de-energization, how the public can prepare for and respond to a de-energization event, what resources are available to the public during these events, what to do in an emergency, how to receive information alerts
+The campaign must effectively communicate, in advance of de-energization events, the immediate and increasing risk of catastrophic wildfires and how to prepare for them, the impacts of de-energization, how the public can prepare for and respond to a de-energization event, what resources are available to the public during these events, what to do in an emergency, how to receive information alerts during a power shutoff, and who the public should expect to hear from and when.